interplanetary-lab/smart-contracts/docs/ERC1155Upgradeable/exemples/DummyERC1155RoundsUpgradeable.md

 Parameters:
 - `to`: The address who want to mint

-- `roundId`: The mint round index

 - `amount`: The number of tokens to mint

-_Inherited from `ERC721Upgradeable/ERC721RoundsUpgradeable.sol`_.
+_Inherited from `ERC1155Upgradeable/ERC1155RoundsUpgradeable.sol`_.

-### `_privateRoundMint(address to, uint256 roundId, uint256 amount, uint256 maxMint, uint256 payloadExpiration, bytes sig)` (internal) (inherited) <a name="ERC721RoundsUpgradeable-_privateRoundMint-address-uint256-uint256-uint256-uint256-bytes-" id="ERC721RoundsUpgradeable-_privateRoundMint-address-uint256-uint256-uint256-uint256-bytes-"></a>
+### `_privateRoundMint(address to, uint256 roundId, uint256 amount, uint256 maxMint, uint256 payloadExpiration, bytes sig)` (internal) (inherited) <a name="ERC1155RoundsUpgradeable-_privateRoundMint-address-uint256-uint256-uint256-uint256-bytes-" id="ERC1155RoundsUpgradeable-_privateRoundMint-address-uint256-uint256-uint256-uint256-bytes-"></a>

 Mint the `amount` of tokens with the signature of the round validator.